Comparing Financial Aid Awards

 For most families, how much schools cost is part of the decision making process.
 But comparing award letters from different schools might seem like comparing apples to taco salad.
 The good news is, all offers need to show total cost of attendance, gift aid offered and any self-help aid– work-study and loans as applicable.
 Unfortunately, they have pretty broad latitude in how they do it.
 And really, there are two pieces to comparing college cost: what’s in the award letter and what’s in the school’s cost of attendance.

-The award letter is the easy part, if you know what you’re looking for.
-Remember that your goal is to determine what your actual annual out of pocket expense will be at each school.
-The award letter will show–at the top– the total cost of attendance before any aid is subtracted.
-Gift aid usually comes next and can have multiple components.
-Then the award letter will state whether the student is eligible for work-study or subsidized loans; in addition, it may include an unsubsidized Direct Student Loan.
-Then, the student’s net cost will be listed.
-Your job in reviewing award letters is to remove the “self-help” aid– loans and work-study– to figure out your actual out-of-pocket cost.
+Your job in reviewing award letters is to remove the self-help aid– loans and work-study– to figure out your actual out-of-pocket cost.
 When doing this, double-check whether the aid amounts are listed annually or by academic term.
 (Shameless plug: my book, How to Pay for College, includes a downloadable worksheet breaking all of this down so that you can make more informed comparisons.)

 The hard part is figuring out what’s included in Cost of Attendance.
 This is tricky because there are two competing philosophies in cost of attendance, based on the rule that financial aid and borrowing cannot exceed total cost of attendance.
 One philosophy– typically used by schools that are generous in meeting financial need– is to include all costs a student might incur under cost of attendance.
 The other philosophy is rooted in the idea that by reducing the cost of college, schools might help students to minimize student loan debt.
 And then there’s everything in between.
 In order to make apples-to-apples comparisons, you need to find out a few things:

-Books and personal expenses likely have little to do with what’s listed.
+• Books and personal expenses often have little to do with what’s listed.
 Best bet?
 Ask the school to put your student in touch with a current student in the same major and just ask them, since your course selection ultimately determines your cost of books and supplies.
 My daughter’s school quotes $3,000 annually for books; my son’s says $800.
 Neither of those is correct, though for some majors they could be close.

 A good way to get a handle on these hidden costs– and many many more topics– is to join the Facebook parents’ page for each school your student is accepted to.
 These groups can be an excellent resource for insider information about a school.

 Another key point in reviewing your award letters is, how do scholarships or grants renew?
 Aid offered on the basis of need— which is usually, but not always, referred to as grants in award letters— is recalculated annually based on that year’s FAFSA and CSS Profile if applicable.
 Families whose incomes vary from year to year should be aware of that and do the colleges’ net price calculators at different income levels to see how awards might change from year to year.
 Merit scholarships typically have minimum GPAs or other criteria; the award letter should have the details.
+And students need to maintain full time status to keep their awards.

 Want some help comparing your financial aid awards?
 My book, How to Pay for College, includes a downloadable worksheet that lets you make apples-to-apples comparisons between colleges’ award letters.